GonzaloLafuent/Probabilistic-Language-ts/README.md

   - Contains useful instruccions to modify the value and control stack

 - **Instructions**: Continuation-based execution:
-  - `Evaluate`: Evaluate an expression
+  - `Evaluate`: Evaluate an expression.
+The way every primitive expression its evaluated can be found on the sexpr.ts file.
   - `LetContinuation`: Handle let bindings
   - `IfContinuation`: Handle conditionals
   - `CallContinuation`: Handle function calls